Wolverine971/9takes/src/blog/enneagram/enneagram-books-websites-podcasts.md

 If you prefer online resources, these websites offer valuable information, interactive tools, and engaging content related to the Enneagram:

-- <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.enneagraminstitute.com/">The Enneagram Institute</a> (enneagraminstitute.com): This website offers a wealth of information, including detailed type descriptions, personal growth recommendations, and the popular Riso-Hudson Enneagram Type Indicator (RHETI) test.
+- <a class="external-link" target="_blank" rel="noopener" href="https://www.enneagraminstitute.com/">The Enneagram Institute</a> (enneagraminstitute.com): This website offers a wealth of information, including detailed type descriptions, personal growth recommendations, and the popular Riso-Hudson Enneagram Type Indicator (RHETI) test.
-- <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.narrativeenneagram.org/">The Narrative Enneagram</a> (enneagramworldwide.com): This organization's website features a variety of resources, including articles, workshops, and training programs focused on the Enneagram and its applications in personal and professional settings.
+- <a class="external-link" target="_blank" rel="noopener" href="https://www.narrativeenneagram.org/">The Narrative Enneagram</a> (enneagramworldwide.com): This organization's website features a variety of resources, including articles, workshops, and training programs focused on the Enneagram and its applications in personal and professional settings.
-- <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://enneagramuserguide.com/">Enneagram User Guide</a> (enneagramuserguide.com): This user-friendly website provides concise type descriptions, FAQs, and an interactive Enneagram test to help users identify their type and learn more about the system.
+- <a class="external-link" target="_blank" rel="noopener" href="https://enneagramuserguide.com/">Enneagram User Guide</a> (enneagramuserguide.com): This user-friendly website provides concise type descriptions, FAQs, and an interactive Enneagram test to help users identify their type and learn more about the system.

 </article>